viethuupham/pyp-w1-gw-language-detector/README.md

 # [pyp-w1] Language Detector

+## Introduction

+This is your first group project!
+You will probably find it very simple to resolve, and that's expected.
+Because the main goal of this coding session is to get familiarized with the whole GIT, Github, Cloud9 workflow.
+For further details, please make sure to read our Group Projects Guide: [http://learn.rmotr.com/python/rmotrcom-group-projects-guide](http://learn.rmotr.com/python/rmotrcom-group-projects-guide)

+## Today's project

 You will need to build a program that is able to detect the language of certain piece of text given by the user.
 For that you will need to respect the following interface:

 ```python